 Jesus did not come to preach — that was only advertisement.
 Isaiah could preach, Jeremiah could preach.
 He didn't have to come and do that for three years.

 Jesus did not come to do miracles — that was only advertisement.
 Moses could do miracles, Elijah could do miracles.
 Yes, He had to do some of these things because people did not know who He was.
-So had to show Himself, He had to explain to people who He was.
+So He had to show Himself, He had to explain and demonstrate to people who He was.

-But He wasn't successful at that, and ultimately all the people went away, and He even asked His apostles, “Will you also go away?”
+But, in the worldly sense, He wasn't successful at that, and ultimately all the people went away, and He even asked His apostles, “Will you also go away?”

 Did Jesus just come to save people? — No

-Did Jesus come to die on a cross? — No
+Did Jesus just come to die on a cross? — No

 He rose to begin His eternal Kingdom.